Real Medicaid Facts

 Maintaining the current federal funding and match rate for Medicaid and CHP+ is critical to its success in Colorado.

-Cutting Medicaid funds through reductions in the Federal Medical Assistance Percentage (FMAP), block grants, per capita funding, provider fees, or work requirements would lead to people losing eligibility, benefit cuts, and/or providers would have to reduce services or shut down.
+Proposals to cut Medicaid funds through reductions in the Federal Medical Assistance Percentage (FMAP), restrictions on provider fees, or work requirements would lead to people losing coverage, benefit cuts, and/or providers would have to reduce services or shut down.

 - Cutting federal Medicaid funds would create a funding gap that Colorado would have to fill to maintain current health care services.
 To compensate, the state would likely face difficult choices: reducing Medicaid program benefits or provider rates, seeking approval from voters for a tax increase, or cutting funding for essential services like schools, roads, and public safety.
 Less funds for provider payments would exacerbate provider shortages, especially in rural communities, and make it even more difficult for Coloradans to access timely and quality care across the state.

-- In 2023, Colorado spent $13.6 billion on Medicaid, with $8.6 billion (more than 60%) funded by the federal government.
+- In 2023, Colorado spent $13.6 billion on Medicaid, with $8.6 billion (nearly 60%) funded by the federal government.
 The state budget alone cannot sustain the current scope of Medicaid coverage without substantial federal support.

 - More than 91% of federal Medicaid spending goes to paying for enrollees’ health care, not administrative overhead.